ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/03-file/assignment.md

 ```
 (replace ... with the pod instance id)

-Note that logs are written to stdout.

-Now let's validate that Kubernetes is picking up stdout and written to disk:
+Note that the logs are being written to stdout and are being captured by the Kubernetes logging provider.
+Let's validate that Kubernetes is writing this log stream to disk:

 1. Open the [button label="Terminal"](tab-4) tab
-2. Let's peek on the logs being written to disk by Kubernetes
+2. Get all log files associated with pods
 ```bash,run
 cd /var/log/pods/
 ls